M. Cristina Marras

 Night Radio - falling in love with the night speaker

-Actually, it was the other way around: one morning I woke up to find that the views on my Soundcloud channel had skyrocketed (several thousand compared to the usual few dozen): I had been named Soundclouder of the Day.
-That's how I started exchanging messages with Soundcloud's community leader, Luke Leighfield, and with his help, I put out a call to audition for the two voices I needed to tell my story.
+Actually, it was the other way around: one morning I woke up to find that the views on my SoundCloud channel had skyrocketed (several thousand compared to the usual few dozen): I had been named Soundclouder of the Day.

-Those were pretty anything-goes times for the podcast, and in fact, I decided to use Stairway to Heaven at the beginning of my piece—which was the theme song of the night program that I had fallen madly in love with as a girl (it won't surprise anyone to know that the story is autobiographical).
+Those were pretty anything-goes times for podcasts, and in fact, I decided to use Stairway to Heaven at the beginning of my piece—which was the theme song of the night program that I had fallen madly in love with as a girl (it won't surprise anyone to know that the story is autobiographical).

 Dedicated to all those who have fallen in love with a voice on the radio.

-(If anyone is curious to know what happened with my radio crush, I can only say that it had a different ending.
+(If anyone is curious to know what happened with my radio crush, I can only say that it had quite a different ending.
 Write me in private if you want the details).

 01/02/2025